yentsun/recipe-book/README.rst

 KOOK PROJECT
 ============

-Kook is a robust recipe inventory storing and sharing software.
-It is built on Pyramid framework and intended to be run as SaaS.
-Its open source only while in development.
+Kook is a robust recipe inventory storing and sharing SaaS.
+It is built on Pyramid framework and is open source only while in development.

 Key features:
     * multiple versions of a recipe, sorted by user rating